jrayx/deep-journal/README.md

 ## Installation
 1. [Download and install Ollama CLI](https://ollama.com/download).
 (This is what runs the DeepSeek model.)
-2. Go to GitHub Releases page and run the `deep-journal` installer.
+2. Go to GitHub Releases page and run the `deep-journal` installer as administrator.
 3. Optional: install [DB Browser for SQLite](https://sqlitebrowser.org/) to browse/query/export chat data in your `journal.db` file.

 ## Model Setup